MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 When all data has been sent there might be a number of residual bits that has not yet been sent in the output buffer byte depening on how many extra zeroes that has been inserted.
 If this is the case the flag byte will be shifted in rather than just sent directly.
 To fill up to 8 full bits idle one bits will be shifted in after the flag byte prior to moving it to the output sending buffer.

-### Rx
+### SDLC implementation in STM32 Blue pill - Rx

 Since receiving is a time critical task bytes has to be received from the SPI interface immediately and put into a buffer.
 All SDLC processing code will read byte by byte from the buffer rather than from the SPI device to minimize the risk for overrun.
 To further improve this DMA can be used to transfer the data without involving the CPU at all.
 Will be invesigated in the future.

-The DDLC processor has two states, IDLE and ACTIVE.
-IDLE when it is waiting for receving the flag and ACTIVE when receiving data.
+The SDLC processor has two states, IDLE and ACTIVE.
+IDLE when it is waiting for receiving the flag and ACTIVE when receiving data.
 As with transmit each byte is scanned from LSB to MSB.
-If a bit is a one then oneCounter is incremented.
+If a bit is a 1 then oneCounter is incremented.
 If oneCounter is 6 and the current bit is 0 then we have a flag.
 Then we switch states, either from IDLE to ACTIVE or from ACTIVE to IDLE.
-If ACTIVE state and oneCounter is 7 then we have an abort.
+If in ACTIVE state and oneCounter is 6 and we receive a 1 then we have an abort.
 The current frame shall be discarded and state goes to IDLE.
-In ACTIVE state and oneCounter is 5 and current bit is 0 means that this is an inserted 0 bit.
+In ACTIVE state and oneCounter is 5 and current bit is 0 it means that this is an inserted 0 bit.
 This shall be disregarded from.
 Thus do nothing.
 In all other cases when in ACTIVE state it shall copy the current bit into the input byte buffer, shifting it in to the right from MSB to LSB.
 The bitCounter is incremented at each time.
 If the bitCounter is 8 then the current input byte is transfered to the buffer and the bitCounter is reset to 0.

 When in ACTIVE state and a flag is received, this means that the current frame is terminated and that it shall be processed by next layer.
-Thus a flag is signalling that the current frame is ready for processing.
+Thus a variable is signalling that the current frame is ready for processing.

 The data that has been processed by the SDLC input processor is then read from the buffer by the task that frames data for sending over the serial line.
 This is simply reading the stream of bytes and inserting escaping 0xff characters whenever necessary.
 The EOR marker will be sent as the last couple of characters.